What Is Web Service Testing, and Why Is It Important to Conduct?

 When it comes to testing web services, a well-structured approach is your compass to ensure seamless functionality, requirement fulfillment, and capacity to handle expected traffic.
 The testing landscape offers several avenues:

-• Manual Testing: You can opt for manual testing, where human intervention guides the process.
-This involves understanding the service, crafting test cases, and executing them manually.
+• Manual Testing: You can go for manual testing, where human support dictates the process.
+This requires an understanding of the service, writing test cases, and manually running them.

-• Automation Code Creation: By creating your automation code, you take a more hands-on approach to testing.
+• Automation Code Creation: By developing your automation code yourself, you are more hands-on when testing.
 This requires coding expertise to build scripts that simulate interactions and validate responses.

 • Automation Tools: Utilize pre-built automation tools like Agilitest to expedite the process.
 These tools streamline testing efforts, saving time and effort.